RetroPie/RetroPie-Docs/docs/Xin-Mo-Controller.md

 You can find your Vendor/Product IDs by running the `lsusb` command from the command line.

-More details in these threads generally.
+More details in these threads

 * http://blog.petrockblock.com/forums/topic/autofire-on-the-axis/page/5/#post-104325
 * http://blog.petrockblock.com/forums/topic/autofire-on-the-axis/page/5/#post-104433
 * http://blog.petrockblock.com/forums/topic/how-to-get-xin-mo-dual-arcade-working-with-retropie-easy-guide/